hack4impact-uiuc/nnb-backend/README.md

 ## Development Docs
 Development Docs are <a href="docs/other.md">here.</a>
+The List of endpoints and its functionality are located <a href="docs/endpoints.md">here.</a>

 ## Making Changes
 Any changes that are pushed to master while be reflected in Heroku!
 Thus, just clone the repo and commit the changes.